swansonk14/SyntheMol/README.md

 ### Train Models

-Train 10 random forest and 10 chemprop models using 10-fold cross-validation on the AB training data.
-Both models use a set of 200 RDKit features.
+Train 10 random forest with RDKit features and 10 chemprop models (with or without RDKit features) using 10-fold cross-validation on the AB training data.

 Note: For both random forest and chemprop models, we used CPU-only machines (no GPUs).

+TODO: left off with reproducibility here.

 Random forest
 ```